camptocamp/tilecloud-chain/README.rst

         optipng:  # the process command
         -   cmd: optipng %(args)s -q -zc9 -zm8 -zs3 -f5 -o %(out)s %(in)s  # the command line
             need_out: true  # if false the command rewrite the input file, default to false
-            arg:  # argument used with the defferant log switches, all default to ''
+            arg:  # argument used with the deferent log switches, all default to ''
                 default: '-q' # the argument used by default
-                quiet: '-q' # the arbument used in quiet mode
+                quiet: '-q' # the argument used in quiet mode
                 verbose: '-v' # the argument used in verbose mode
                 debug: '-log /tmp/optipng.log' # the argument user in debug mode